AlexMapley/workstation/README.md

 This should take a few minutes, and may require some interactivity (specifically for setting up python).
 Currently the best way to pick/choose language dependencies is to manually comment in/out that `init.sh` file, working on that in the future.

 ## Languages Supported
-- Mysql
 - Bash
-- Perl
-- Python
 - C
 - C++
+- Golang
 - Haskell
+- Mysql
 - OCaml
+- Perl
+- Python

 ## Plugins
 - Vim